 Cancer prevention is something he is passionate about and mindful of every day, staying committed to be active, on the move, and inspiring others.

-- Polar Flow: Steve uses this online Polar service and mobile app to see, track, analyze, and share his training and progress.
-The Polar Flow app syncs with his Polar products for a comprehensive picture of his activity profile on his phone or laptop as well as linking his data to Strava.
-And the Polar Flow community helps make exercise fun, social, and motivating.
+Steve uses Polar technology to see, track, analyze, and share his training and progress.
+The data provide him a comprehensive picture of his activity profile and the Polar community helps make exercise fun, social, and motivating.

 If you liked this post, don’t forget to share so that others can find it, too.